open-mmlab/mmpretrain/docs/en/advanced_guides/pipeline.md

 In the [new dataset tutorial](./datasets.md), we know that the dataset class use the `load_data_list` method to initialize the entire dataset, and we save the information of every sample to a dict.

-Usually, to save memory usage, we won't load all images in the `load_data_list`, but only load when we use them.
-Moreover, we may want to do some random data augmentation during pick samples when training.
-Almost data loading, pre-processing, and formatting operations can be configured in MMClassification by the **data pipeline**.
+Usually, to save memory usage, we only load image paths and labels in the `load_data_list`, and load full image content when we use them.
+Moreover, we may want to do some random data augmentation during picking samples when training.
+Almost all data loading, pre-processing, and formatting operations can be configured in MMClassification by the **data pipeline**.

 The data pipeline means how to process the sample dict when indexing a sample from the dataset.
 And it consists of a sequence of data transforms.
 Each data transform takes a dict as input, processes it, and outputs a